-I write a little code.
-Bits and pieces of it are public.
+I write code.
+Some of it is public.

 My good friend Levente is a professional stats geek.
 He uses a package called Mplus to do some kind of numerical voodoo.